TrashUwU/PokeAssistant/README.md

 # PokéAssistant

 A Pokétwo Hack/Assistant Bot that identifies Pokémons from Pokétwo spawns, pings a role if a legendary spawns, pings you if your Shiny Hunt Pokémon spawns and more!

-This is not against Discord TOS.
+_***This bot is `not` against Discord TOS***_.

 [Skip to Installation](https://github.com/TrashUwU/PokeAssistant#bot-installation-guide)
 ## Information
 PokéAssistant is a bot aimed to help Pokétwo players.
 It will tell you what Pokémon it is whenever Pokétwo spawns one along with many other features.
 As such, you no longer have to rack your brains or even search Google.
 Sometimes, you may just miss a rare Pokémon like this.